Find a DoctorPatient Portal

 Before we get into the cost, let’s first outline what the procedure involves.
 A vasectomy is a minor outpatient procedure used as a permanent form of birth control.
 It works by cutting or sealing the tubes (vas deferens) that carry sperm from the testicles to the semen.
 Once these tubes are closed, sperm can no longer mix with semen or cause pregnancy.

-The procedure is quick, often lasting less than 15 minutes.
+The procedure is typically quick and is often completed in about 15 to 30 minutes, depending on the technique and anesthesia used.
 Recovery is generally brief, and most patients return to light activities within two to three days and fully resume regular activity within a week.

 When to Consider a Vasectomy

-A vasectomy may be a good option if you're sure you don’t want biological children in the future or if you’re seeking a reliable, permanent form of contraception that doesn’t require ongoing effort or follow-up.
+A vasectomy may be a good option if you're sure you don’t want biological children in the future or if you’re seeking a reliable, permanent form of contraception.
+It does require follow-up semen testing before you can rely on it for pregnancy prevention.

 It may also be a fit if: